 Clean from the Start

 The mother cat's first job after giving birth is to remove the amniotic sac, then lick the kitten with her rough tongue to help stimulate its breathing.
-Later, when the kitten begins nursing, she will give the kitten's anus a "tongue massage" to help stimulate a bowel movement.
+Later, when the kitten begins nursing, she will stimulate the kitten to urinate and defecate by licking its hind end.

 Kittens, emulating their mothers, start self-grooming by the time they're a few weeks old.
 If they are part of a litter, they are likely to lick and groom one another as well.